When Jefferson Airplane Sang From a NYC Rooftop

 Filming was never completed by Godard on One A.M. but Pennebaker finished it himself, retitling it One P.M. (either One Perfect Movie or One Pennebaker Movie, depending who’s telling the tale), and it opened a year later, bombing instantly.
 The political rhetoric that comprised the bulk of the film today seems dated and pompous, even if some of the issues are very much still in the news.

-This upload of Jefferson Airplane’s rooftop romp, however, has more than two million views on YouTube.
+This upload of Jefferson Airplane’s rooftop romp, however, has well over two million views on YouTube.

 Watch it here